Eric Clapton tunes

 Unbeknown to most, the tone was mainly captured by room microphones.
 So if this is the sound you’re looking for, crank the amp, and put the microphone far away, not on the cone!

-Best tunes on this now legendary album were Hideaway (Freddie King) What’d I Say (Ray Charles), and Ramblin’ On My Mind (Robert Johnson).
+The best tunes on this now legendary album were Hideaway (Freddie King) What’d I Say (Ray Charles), and Ramblin’ On My Mind (Robert Johnson).

-On the 40th anniversary Deluxe edition, another 19 tunes appeared, Call It Stormy Monday, Have You Ever Loved A Woman, and Hoochie Coochie Man stand out the most.
+On the 40th-anniversary Deluxe edition, another 19 tunes appeared, Call It Stormy Monday, Have You Ever Loved A Woman, and Hoochie Coochie Man stand out the most.

 Bass players on this album were John McVie, later of Fleetwood Mac, and Jack Bruce (only on the anniversary version).